RIMESINT/dataex-client/docs/user-guide/dataex_list_system_states.md

 ## Get List of System States CLI

-This script allows to look at the available system states in dataex.
+This script allows to look at the details of system states such as initialization time of models and their last time of update.

 ###Usage